Testing the API

 ## Generate a Workspace API Key

-When the app is running locally, open `http://localhost:5173`, use the workspace switcher to choose the target workspace, click `Settings`, open the `API Keys` tab, and generate a key from `Integration Credentials`.
+When the app is running locally, open `http://localhost:5173`, use the workspace switcher to choose the target workspace, click `Settings`, open the `API Keys` tab, and generate a key.

-The local API worker listens on `http://localhost:8787`, so the token can be used immediately against the versioned `/v1` surface.
+The local API worker listens on `http://localhost:8787`, so you can use the token immediately against the versioned `/v1` endpoints.

-Use a clearly fake or local-only key name, such as `Local API Smoke Test`, so it is easy to identify and remove later.
+Use a clearly fake or local-only key name, such as `Local API Smoke Test`, so you can identify and remove the key later.
 Do not paste production API keys into local test scripts unless you are intentionally testing production behavior.

 1. Open `http://localhost:5173` while the local app is running.

-2. Switch to the local workspace you want the API request to use.
+2. Switch to the local workspace that the API request should use.

-3. Click `Settings`, open the `API Keys` tab, and click `Generate API Key` in `Integration Credentials`.
+3. Click `Settings`, open the `API Keys` tab, and click `Generate API Key`.

 4. In the `Generate API Key` drawer, choose the workspace, name the key `Local API Smoke Test` or another clearly local name, choose the access level, choose the expiration, and click `Generate`.